 - complete supporting courses after admission to the Graduate Program.
 In this case, all supporting courses will appear on the official transcript and will be calculated in the overall graduate grade point average

 For students who have an undergraduate degree in Communication Sciences and Disorders, the program, which starts in the fall, typically takes five semesters.
-Students’ academic programs are planned with a faculty advisor, and may take longer depending on individual circumstances.
+Students’ academic programs are planned with a faculty advisor and may take longer depending on individual circumstances.

 For students who do not have an undergraduate degree in the major, the program typically takes seven semesters.

 YES!
 Although, a laptop is not required, but many students use their laptops to take notes in classes and complete assignments while they are on campus.
 The entire Radford University campus is wireless, and class information is routinely communicated electronically.
-Although students have access to computers in the Harvey Center in Waldron Hall and other labs on campus, having a personal computer allows students more flexibility for when and where they can do their work.
+Although students have access to computers in various labs on campus, having a personal computer allows students more flexibility for when and where they can do their work.
 There are laptops available in the Graduate Student Workroom in Waldron Hall, 143.

-In the first three semesters of our graduate program, students are given clinical assignments in the RU Speech-Language-Hearing Clinic on campus in Waldron Hall.
+In the first three semesters of our graduate program, students are given clinical assignments in the Radford University Speech-Language-Hearing Clinic on campus in Waldron Hall.
 Students are usually assigned from two to four patients each semester depending upon case complexity and the student's clinical experience.
 All clinical assignments are supervised by fully certified and licensed faculty supervisors.

 In the second year of the program, students are assigned to clinical practicum externships at off-campus sites.
-The department holds affiliations with over 150 externship sites.
+The department holds affiliations with over 190 externship sites.